activeadmin/activeadmin/CONTRIBUTING.md

 ### 4. Implement your fix or feature

 At this point, you should be ready to make your changes!
 Don't hesitate to ask for help;
-everyone is a beginner at first :)
+everyone is a beginner at first :smile_cat:

 ### 5. View your changes in a Rails application

 Active Admin is meant to be used by humans, not cucumbers.
 So make sure to take a look at your changes in a browser.

-To boot up a test rails application, use the provided script:
+To boot up a test Rails app:

 ```sh
 script/local server
 ```

-This will generate a Rails application at `test-rails-app/` that uses your copy of Active Admin.
+This will automatically create a Rails app if none already exists, and store it in the `.test-rails-apps` folder.
+The currently active app is symlinked to `test-rails-app`.

 If you have any Bundler issues, call the `use_rails` script then prepend the version of rails you would like to use in an environment variable: